AndreaVinars/Mesh---FEM---NN/README.md

 $$E_{\text{eff}}$$

 A regression FNN learns the mapping from geometry to effective Young's modulus.
-The model is trained on a dataset of approximately 5000 FEM simulations.

 ---